 Mubi North LGA: A major agricultural area in northern Adamawa, noted for cereal crops such as millet, sorghum, and maize, as well as livestock production.

-Ganye LGA: Situated in the southern part of the state, characterized by relatively higher rainfall and the cultivation of root and tuber crops, including yam and cassava.
+Ganye LGA: Situated in the southern part of the state, characterized by relatively higher rainfall and the cultivation of root and tuber crops, including yams and cassava.

 Fufore LGA: A central LGA experiencing both drought and flood events, with mixed cropping systems and heightened vulnerability to climate stressors.